avantifellows/plio-backend/docs/DEPLOYMENT.md

           4. In the `Source` box, choose `Anywhere`.
           5. Click `Save`.
       19. Find the endpoints of your redis instance using [this](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Endpoints.html) and copy them somewhere for later use.

-      20. Next, we will connect the endpoints (found in the previous step) to the `plio-backend-staging` service that was created above.
+12. Connect the redis instance to the `plio-backend-staging` service that was created above.
-      21. Create a new revision of the task definition to add the redis endpoint as an environment variable.
     1. Go to the ECS dashboard and select `plio-staging-cluster`.
     2. Select the `plio-backend-staging` service.
     3. Select the `Tasks` tab.
     4. Select the running task definition in the `Task Definition` column.
     5. Click `Create new revision` button on the top and select the existing container name: `plio-backend-staging`.
     6. In the new window, scroll down to `Environment Variables` section.
     7. Update the `REDIS_HOSTNAME` and `REDIS_PORT ` keys that were copied before.
     8. Click the `Update` button to update the environment variables.
     9. Click the `Create` button to create a new revision of the task definition.
     10. Navigate back to the service `plio-backend-staging`.
     11. Click `Update` on top right.
     12. Update the revision of the newly created task definition and wait for it to get initiated.
     13. After the new task definition start running, stop the older task definition.

-12. Next, go to your GitHub repository and create a new environment from the settings tab.
+13. Next, go to your GitHub repository and create a new environment from the settings tab.
     1. Name the environment as `Staging`.
     2. Make sure you have added the following GitHub secrets on repository level.
 If not, add these as your environment secrets.
        - AWS_ACCESS_KEY_ID
        - AWS_SECRET_ACCESS_KEY
        - AWS_REGION

-13. We are using Github Actions to trigger deployments.
+14. We are using Github Actions to trigger deployments.
 You can find the workflow defined in `.github/workflows/deploy_to_ecs_staging.yml`.
 It defines a target branch such that a deployment is initiated whenever a change is pushed to the target branch.

-14. Once done, push some changes to the target branch so that the GitHub workflow `deploy_to_ecs_staging.yml` gets triggered.
+15. Once done, push some changes to the target branch so that the GitHub workflow `deploy_to_ecs_staging.yml` gets triggered.

 ## Production